camp0/aiengine/README.md

 - Support for banned domains and hosts for HTTP, DNS and SSL
 - Frequency analisys for unknown traffic and auto-regex generation.
 - Easy integration with databases (MySQL, Redis, etc...)
+- Easy integration with other packet engines (Netfilter).

 Using AIEngine
 ---------------